digikar99/alterschoolindia/Contribute.md

 You are most suited for this phase, if you do not know about html/css.

 In this phase, you create a relevant folder under WIP (Work in Progress), and create the relevant files.
-Include a completed label in the folder name, once you complete collecting information in the .txt files.
+Include a 'completed' label in the folder name, once you complete collecting information in the .txt files.
 This folder is to kept in WIP only.
 Follow-up questions should be included.

 Once this is done, update the task to reflect that this phase is done; you may remove your name, once done; unless you also want to do the Phase 2